ista-vamos/QuAK/README.md

 ```

 This makefile is likely out of date and does not support building tests,
-neither integration with VAMOS.
+or integration with VAMOS.
 It is a subject of removal in the future.

 ## Input Format